-Pump is a mechanical product.
+A pump is a mechanical product.
 It is made of several different parts.
 Based on the type of pump, it may have different parts.
-Here, I have covered the most commonly found centrifugal pump parts that you may found in almost all pumps.
+Here, I have covered the most commonly found centrifugal pump parts that you may find in almost all pumps.

 - Body / Casing

 Here in the exploded 3D model, you can see the different parts of the pump.
 This is a simple pump that is used in water applications.
 I have marked all the components listed above.

 Let’s start with the first centrifugal pump part.